pauljonescodes/Rutgers-University-Notes/Philosophy/Social and Political Philosophy.md

     2.  saying “corn-dealers are starvers of the poor” to an excited mob assembled before the house of a corn-dealer

-### Mill, Indecency, and the Liberty Principle by Jonathan Wolff
+### Mill, Indecency, and the Liberty Principle by Jonathan Wolff {#mill-indecency-and-the-liberty-principle-by-jonathan-wolff}

 1. The interpretation of the liberty principle
     -   If the way we interpret Mill's liberty principle naively and